 Fresh fruits with a few nuts make a great snack.
-Fruits are a good source of fiber for gut health, vitamins, minerals and anti-oxidants.
-To get the best benefits make sure to vary your choice of fruits.
+Fruits are a good source of fiber for gut health, vitamins, minerals, and anti-oxidants.
+To get the best benefits to make sure to vary your choice of fruits.

 Nuts like almonds and walnuts have high nutritional value, as they contain proteins that help slow down the release of natural sugars from the fruits as well as keeping you fuller for longer (Weatherby, 2004).